Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Introduction

-Nature might have in fact supported the presence of an approximate scale invariance, and an {\it orientation} nearly along a conformal theory: the observed SM-like Higgs is thought to be lying along a nearly conformal direction, as the Higgs mass arises due to the small scale-symmetry breaking quartic-coupling $\lambda_H = (m_h^2/2v^2) \simeq 1/8 \ll 1$ (at the tree-level).
-In that sense, the SM can be dubbed as a nearly (classically) conformal theory (the nearly conformal SM)~\cite{conformal-direction}.
+Nature might have in fact supported the presence of an approximate scale (or conformal) invariance, and an {\it orientation} nearly along a conformal theory: the observed SM-like Higgs is thought to be lying along a nearly conformal direction in the EW broken phase with the vacuum expectation value (VEV) $v \simeq 246$ GeV, and acquires the mass due to the small quartic coupling breaking the scale symmetry (at the tree-level). $\lambda_H = (m_h^2/2v^2) \simeq 1/8 \ll 1$.
+Thus a {\it flat (conformal) direction} can be seen in the SM by taking the limit $\lambda_H \to 0$, where the Higgs potential in the EW broken phase gets completely flat.

-This observation is still perturbatively operative even including quantum corrections, and will directly be linked with the instability of the EW vacuum: by the sizable top loop correction, the $\lambda_H$ gets smaller, even approaches or goes negative, so involves the instability of the EW vacuum ~\cite{Holthausen:2011aa,EliasMiro:2011aa,Bezrukov:2012sa,Degrassi:2012ry,Alekhin:2012py,Masina:2012tz,Hamada:2012bp,Jegerlehner:2013cta,Buttazzo:2013uya,Branchina:2013jra,Kobakhidze:2014xda,Spencer-Smith:2014woa,Branchina:2014usa,Branchina:2014rva,Bednyakov:2015sca}.
-To search for a new physics hidden in the SM-Higgs sector, and account for the stable EW vacuum, it would thus be quite reasonable to choose a conformal direction built upon the classical scale invariance.
-Then, the stable EW vacuum can be realized once one introduces new scalar fields that (in a scale-invariant way) significantly couple with the SM Higgs doublet (called Higgs portal couplings) so that the renormalization group evolution of $\lambda_H$ necessarily receives a positive contribution from those new portal couplings to make the $\lambda_H$ bounded from zero.